 Advocates should speak to legislators about the connection between HUD funding and jobs.
-They should also encourage their representative to support Ms. Velazquez's bill, H.R.
-3697.
-Advocates should recommend that the Section 3 requirements that currently apply to PHAs should be extended to properties that convert to RAD beyond any initial rehabilitation or construction.
+Advocates should recommend that the Section 3 requirements that currently apply to PHAs be extended to properties that convert to RAD beyond any initial rehabilitation or construction.